kiranursal/SQL_Server_Practice/README.md

 # SQL_Server_Practice
-This project is created to showcase
+This project is created to showcase my SQL practice.